irskep/irskep.github.com/content/posts/2017-09-03-from-powerl-to-power-q-game-jam-to-product.md

 As I converted more of my art to the new style, I became frustrated with Piskel’s UI.
 I bought [Aseprite](https://www.aseprite.org) instead and my pixel art productivity skyrocketed.
 I reduced my color palette and put the finishing touches on the sprites.
 As someone without any art training, I found creating the color palette to be a bigger challenge than I would have expected, though I suspect if I had started with Aseprite instead of Piskel I would have been more consistent from the beginning and had an easier time of it.

 My game-over screens were just black voids with text in the middle of them, so as soon as I was done with the sprites, I did some simple illustrations for the three possible endgame conditions: a win, a loss due to power, and a loss due to health.

+One enemy, formerly known as the turtle, moves every other turn.
+It was impossible to know at a glance whether it was about to move or not.
+I replaced the single turtle frame with a blobby thing that flips between two frames.

 I’m leaving a lot out here.
 There were probably a hundred more little things I did to the art.